-JAMA Psychiatry (formerly Archives of General Psychiatry) is an international peer-reviewed journal for clinicians, scholars, and research scientists in psychiatry, mental health, behavioral science, and allied fields.
+JAMA Psychiatry is an international peer-reviewed journal for clinicians, scholars, and research scientists in psychiatry, mental health, behavioral science, and allied fields.
 The Archives of Neurology & Psychiatry began publication in 1919 and, in 1959, became 2 separate journals: Archives of Neurology and Archives of General Psychiatry.
 In 2013, their names changed to JAMA Neurology and JAMA Psychiatry, respectively.
-JAMA Psychiatry is a member of The JAMA Network family of journals, which includes JAMA and 11 specialty journals.
+JAMA Psychiatry is a member of the JAMA Network, a consortium of peer-reviewed, general medical and specialty publications.

 Journal Frequency and Access.
-JAMA Psychiatry is published online weekly, every Wednesday, and 12 print/online issues per year.
-The journal receives more than 2 million online visits annually, with 3.4 million article views and downloads.
-Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
-All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
+JAMA Psychiatry is published online weekly, every Wednesday, and in 12 print/online issues a year.
+The journal receives over 4.3 million online visits annually, and more than 5.6 million article views and downloads.
+Without any author fees, all research articles are made free access online 12 months after publication on the website.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.

 Editorial Information.
-The journal's acceptance rate is 13% of the 1200 manuscripts received annually.
-The median time to first editorial decision is 2 days, and 39 days with review.
-The median time from submission to acceptance (with time for author revision) is 2 months and from acceptance to publication is 10 weeks.
-All major articles are published online first.
-The journal's Impact Factor is 14.4, ranking highest among the major psychiatry journals.
-For more information on the types of articles published and editorial policies, see the journal's Instructions for Authors.
+The journal's acceptance rate is 8%.
+The median time to first decision is 1 day, and 35 days with review.
+The journal's Impact Factor is 17.5, one of the highest ranking among psychiatry journals.
+All articles are published online first.
+Additional information on the types of articles published and editorial policies is available in the journal's Instructions for Authors.

 Mission Statement: JAMA Psychiatry strives to publish original, state-of-the-art studies and commentaries of general interest to clinicians, scholars, and research scientists in psychiatry, mental health, behavioral science, and allied fields.
 The journal seeks to inform and to educate its readers as well as to stimulate debate and further exploration into the nature, causes, treatment, and public health importance of mental illness.